Immigration And Customs Philippines

 Philippine Immigration and Customs rules are administered by the Department of Foreign Affairs.
 For skipper and crew of sailing and cruising yachts visiting the Philippines it is possible to obtain a visitor’s visa in advance of travel from the nearest Philippine Embassy or Consular Services office in your country of departure.
 Visa requirements can be found at the Department of Foreign Affairs (“DFA”) website Visa Information.

-If you have not applied for a visa in advance then you must report immediately to the nearest Bureau of Immigration ("BI") office upon entering Philippine waters; a 21 day visa will usually be issued to holders of acceptable passports (see DFA website given above).
-BI offices around the country can be found on the BI website.
-BI - Subport Offices.
+If you have not applied for a visa in advance then you must report immediately to the nearest Bureau of Immigration ("BI") office upon entering Philippine waters; a 21 day visa-upon-arrival will usually be issued to holders of acceptable passports (see DFA website given above).
+BI offices around the country can be found on the BI website: BI - Subport Offices.

 If life in the Philippines sounds too good (to many people it does) and you are considering to live here then you should take time out to fnd out how and where to GetWet in the Philippines.

 Can't find what you are looking for here?
 Email: webmaster (at) pgyc.org

 Copyright © 2003–2024 Puerto Galera Yacht Club, Inc., Philippines; All Rights Reserved

 All Images and Text on this page are covered by Copyright and are not considered Public Domain; contact the webmaster(at)pgyc(dot)org to request permission to resuse an Image and or Text on this pageDisclaimer